- Training Center

 The attention to detail throughout the whole manufacturing process is what separates the Phoenix Bat Company from every other wooden bat manufacturer.

-Beginning at the mills, Phoenix Bats will only choose the finest quality of Rock Maple and Northern White Ash wood and will reject wood that other wooden bat manufacturers will normally accept.
+Beginning at the mills, Phoenix Bats will only choose the finest quality of Rock Maple, Yellow Birch and Northern White Ash wood and will reject wood that other wooden bat manufacturers will normally accept.
 The mills refer to Phoenix Bats as the pickiest of the bat manufacturers, a compliment that the Phoenix Bat Company wears as a badge of honor.
 The wood Phoenix selects is cut into billets and shipped to the company’s shop.

 Once the wood reaches the Phoenix Bat Company’s manufacturing shop, every piece is hand graded for quality and weight.
 Unlike other bat manufacturers, the wood is not cut until a bat order is made – which protects the wood from excessive moisture or dryness before the finishing process, which are conditions that weaken the quality of a bat.